tarlepp/symfony-flex-backend/README.md

 * [Visual Studio Code](https://code.visualstudio.com/)

 Personally I recommend PhpStorm, but just choose one which is the best for you.
+Also note that project contains `.idea` folder that holds default settings for PHPStorm.

 ### PHP Code Sniffer